RealyUniqueName/Safety/README.md

 ## Features

-* Safety doesn't allow you to pass nullable values to places which are not explicitly declared with `Null<SomeType>` (assignments, return statements, array access etc.);
+* Safety makes sure you will not pass nullable values to places which are not explicitly declared with `Null<SomeType>` (assignments, return statements, array access etc.);
 ```haxe
 function fn(s:String) {}
 var nullable:Null<String> = 'hello';